Todai88/Notes/sre/google/04-service-layer-objectives.md

 > Refine your SLOs' definitions and targets over time.
 Start with loose targets that you can tighten, instead of starting with overly strict targets.

 **In conclusion, SLOs should be at the core when prioritising work, because they reflect what users care about.**

+#### Control Measures

+A common pattern to manage a system using SLI/SLOs is:

+1. Monitor the system's SLIs.
+2. Compare the SLIs to the SLOs and decide on action(s).
+3. If necessary, figure out *what* action is needed to meet the target.
+4. Perform action

+#### SLOs Set Expectations

+As mentioned earlier, publishing SLOs sets expectations for your system's behaviour.
+To set realistic expectations, consider using one or both of the following tactics:
+- *Keep a safety margin*
+> Having a tighter *internal* SLO than the advertised SLO gives you room to respond to problems before they become visible to your users.
+This buffer also makes it possible to (re)implement features that trade an SLO's target attribute for other attributes.
+For example, an internal latency SLO may be increased (but still under the advertised SLO!) to accommodate ease of maintenance.
+- *Don't overachieve*
+> If your service's actual performance is much better than its stated SLO, users will rely on its current performance.
+To avoid this, it may be worth throttling requests or designing the system to not be faster under light load.

+Understanding how well SLOs are met will help help prioritise your work in making the system faster, more available or more resilient.
+If SLOs are being met, other work such as tech debt or feature work should be prioritised.